SkoolNotes/Taproot/2020BIO101/KBxLittleMoreBIO.md

 ## 2

+##### A
 Most woman have two X chromosomes, whereas most men have a X chromosome and a Y chromosome.
-Since hemophilia is located on the X chromosome, in men, it doesn't have a chance to be not expr
+Since hemophilia is located on the X chromosome, in men, it doesn't have a chance to not be dominated.

+##### B